sap-tutorials/Tutorials/tutorials/btp-app-ext-service-s4hana-consume/btp-app-ext-service-s4hana-consume.md

 The Destination service lets you find the destination information that is required to access a remote service or system from your Cloud Foundry application.
-To consume the external service from our cloud deployed application, we will create a Destination and a Destination Service.
+To consume the external service from our cloud deployed application, you will create a Destination and a Destination Service.

 [VALIDATE_1]
 [ACCORDION-END]